netdata/netdata/database/engine/README.md

 ## Configuration

 There is one DB engine instance per Netdata host/node.
-That is, there is one `./dbengine` folder per node, and all charts of `dbengine` memory mode in such a host share the same storage space and DB engine instance memory state.
+That is, there is one `./dbengine` folder per node (Netdata machine).
+All charts that are saved with memory mode `dbengine` share the same storage space and DB engine instance memory state.
 You can select the memory mode for localhost by editing netdata.conf and setting:

 ```conf